 How often can I apply for an OVAC Grant?
 You can apply as often as you would like.
 If you are awarded a grant, you must wait one year from that grant cycle to apply again.
 Recipients of Momentum Spotlight are not eligible to apply within one year of their reward disbursement of the stated programs.
 If you are awarded a Thrive Grant, you are eligible to apply, but your proposed project may not be the same as your Thrive proposal or a new iteration of said project.
 Can I apply for multiple grants in a cycle?
 No. Individuals can only have their name attached to one application per cycle.
 How long must I have been a resident of Oklahoma to be eligible to apply for an OVAC grant?
 To be eligible for an OVAC grant, you must have held at least 12 months residency in Oklahoma prior to the submission deadline.
 I’ve applied several times and not received a grant.
 Why?
 Our grants are extremely competitive, particularly our Creative Projects grants.
 Please do not become discouraged by the possibility of having to submit over multiple occasions.
 We will provide feedback on each request, whether funded or not.
 We encourage you to use this feedback to strengthen your submissions for the future.
 What sort of projects are not funded?
 There are some limits on the types of projects we can fund.
 Our mission limits our focus to the visual arts and does not include documentary films, strong narrative films/productions, music, dramatic productions, dance, and others.
 We can fund video art, performance art, sound art, and other non-traditional art forms that still fall under visual art.
 Projects that raise concerns around cultural appropriateness will not be considered.
 If you are unsure of whether or not your project qualifies, please reach out to our Administrative and Artist Relations Manager at ariana@ovac-ok.org.
 Can curators and arts writers apply for OVAC Grants?
 Yes.
 Artists/writers/curators may only have their name(s) attached to one application per cycle.
 Artists/writers/curators who choose to submit as groups, upon award of grant, will be held to the same rules of eligibility as an artist/writer/curator who applies individually.
 Can I apply as part of a group?
 Yes.
 Artists may only have their name(s) attached to one application per cycle.
 Artists who choose to submit as groups, upon award of grant, will be held to the same rules of eligibility as an artist who applies individually.
 Once I’m funded, when can I apply again?
 Once you are funded, you have to wait one year from the grant cycle for which you were awarded.
 E.g. If you were awarded in October 2023, you cannot apply again until October 2024.
 Do I have to be an OVAC member to receive a grant?
 No, you do not have to be an OVAC member to apply for or receive a grant.
 How are grant applications scored?
 Each grant category has a different system of scoring.
 Education and Travel Assistance grants are evaluated and awarded based on four categories: the quality of the educational opportunity, potential impact on the applicant's practice/career, the applicant’s abillity to complete the project, and on the relevance of the project based on provided work samples.
 Professional Basics grants are evaluated and awarded based on three categories: the quality of the project, the applicant’s ability to complete the project, and on the relevance of the project based on provided work samples.
 Creative Projects grants are evaluated and awarded based on four categories: the concept of the project, the quality of the work, how career altering the opportunity is, and the ability of the applicant to complete the project.
 "Extra Credit" will be given to projects that: serve under-represented regions of Oklahoma and/or include artist(s) Native Peoples/People of Color.
 Community/Artist Partnership grants are evaluated and awarded based on four categories: the potential impact on the community from this project, the concept of the project, the quality of the work, and the applicant’s ability to complete the project.
 "Extra Credit" will be given to projects that: serve under-represented regions of Oklahoma, include artist(s) Native Peoples/People of Color, and/or utilizes collaboration.
 Who reviews the grants?
 OVAC staff organizes a panel of community members to review grants.
 These individuals are involved in the arts in a variety of ways, and are chosen for their informed opinions, diverse backgrounds and perspectives, and experience.
 OVAC staff does not decide who receives grants.
 Questions? |

-Upcoming Grants for Artist Events
+Grants for Artists Events

 | Grants for Artists Application Dates